jens-maus/RaspberryMatic/README.md

 The RaspberryMatic project is a collaborate effort to provide a lightweight, [Linux/buildroot](http://buildroot.org/)-based HomeMatic compatible distribution for embedded devices like the [RaspberryPi](https://www.raspberrypi.org/).
 It is based on the **O**pen-**C**entral-**C**ontrol-**U**nit-SDK ([OCCU](https://github.com/eq-3/occu)) provided by [eQ-3](http://eq-3.de) as part of the [HomeMatic](http://homematic.com/) home automation platform.
 The RaspberryMatic distribution is provided as a full microSD card image that can be directly flashed and then used in a RaspberryPi as the main operating system for controlling all kind of HomeMatic compatible devices with full compatibility to a CCU2 device directly sold by eQ-3.

 ## :cookie: Features
-* 100% HomeMatic system compliant based on latest [OCCU 2.31.25](https://github.com/eq-3/occu) CCU software environment
+* 100% HomeMatic CCU system compliant based on latest [OCCU 2.31.25](https://github.com/eq-3/occu) CCU software environment
 * Fully BidCos-RF (HomeMatic), Wired (HomeMatic-Wired) and HmIP-RF (HomeMatic-IP) compatible
 * Based on latest [Buildroot 2017.11.1](http://buildroot.org/) lightweight Linux operating system
 * Integration of latest [community versions of WebUI](https://github.com/eq-3/occu/tree/master/arm-gnueabihf/packages-eQ-3/WebUI-Beta) (`ReGaHss`)
+* Integration of [third-party patches](https://github.com/jens-maus/RaspberryMatic/projects/3) for an improved WebUI experience.
-* Self-contained disk image targeted for slim embedded devices (primarily RaspberryPi)
+* Self-contained disk image targeted for lightweight embedded devices (primarily RaspberryPi)
-* Latest [Linux kernel 4.9.76](https://github.com/raspberrypi/linux/tree/rpi-4.9.y) with hard-float support
+* Latest [Linux kernel 4.9.77](https://github.com/raspberrypi/linux/tree/rpi-4.9.y) with hard-float (ARMv7) support
 * Enabled Preemptive kernel support (`PREEMPT`) to minimize latencies and improve CCU operation properties
 * Support to boot system using an external USB memory stick or hard disk (RaspberryPi3 only)
 * Read-only root file system to minimize write operations on SD card
-* Supports latest JAVA8 runtime environment ([1.8.0_152-8.25.0.76](http://www.azul.com/downloads/zulu-embedded/))
+* Includes special embedded JAVA8 runtime environment ([1.8.0_152-8.25.0.76](http://www.azul.com/downloads/zulu-embedded/))
 * Supports onboard WiFi of RaspberryPi3 or Raspberry Pi Zero W as well as various third-party USB WiFi sticks
 * Supports onboard Bluetooth of RaspberryPi3 or Raspberry Pi Zero W as well as various third-party USB Bluetooth sticks
 * Supports [Network UPS Tools](http://networkupstools.org) (NUT) setups including USB connection to uninterruptible power supply (UPS) as well as remote NUT server use (e.g. via Synology NAS Network UPS functionality)